 He stressed that EA is actively working with regulators to eliminate trading of FIFA items or currency on illegal markets, seeing as how the company strictly prohibits this.
 Wilson said that EA is very mindful of its players and ensuring their gaming experience is transparent, fun and fair.

-Sweden was among the first to raise the issue while drafting their gaming legislation, which is expected by January 2019.
+Sweden was to raise the issue while drafting their gaming legislation, which is expected by January 2019.
 The recent renewed interest in loot boxes is likely to make many a government ask these same questions and by the looks of it - loot boxes are losing.
 To be perfectly frank, we at AltChar won't be shedding many tears over it either.

 I've got to admit though, seeing EA claim they're aiming for transparent, fun and fair experience is hilarious, because my experience of EA was notable for lacking these exact three components.
 Seriously, do they play their own stuff?
 Preferably while they're not high?